Sandeep2319/Scrape_amazon/README.md

 ## How to run

-- python Scrape.py
+- python scrape.py

+## Check for result
-- Check amazon_df.csv file for result
+- Check amazon_data.csv file for result